 Karen Weylandt retired in March 2018 from Providence Health & Services after serving more than 25 years, most recently as the chief planning and design officer for the five-state health system.
 She has worked in the building, construction and improvement of Providence hospitals, outpatient clinics, surgery centers and educational facilities from Alaska to California.
 Her leadership for the planning and construction of Providence Newberg Medical Center resulted in the first hospital in the country to earn a LEED Gold designation.
 She also directed the planning and construction for the Providence Cancer Center in Portland.
-Weylandt's recent projects include a major expansion of services for Providence's downtown Seattle facilities, and a master plan for the south campus expansion at St. John's Hospital in Santa Monica, California.
-Weylandt earned a degree as a registered nurse and a master's degree in health care administration.
-She currently serves on the Bond Accountability Committee for Portland Public Schools and the Building Committee for the Oregon Humane Society.
+Weylandt earned a degree as a registered nurse and a master's degree in health care administration and currently serves on the Bond Accountability Committee for Portland Public Schools and the Building Committee for the Oregon Humane Society.
 Until July 2018 she served on the Oregon Facility Authority Board, and she also served several years on the Oregon Humane Society Board.